Admission for the January 2025 academic session is ongoing Apply Now!

 • Identify the human rights provisions in Nigerian Constitutions and government human rights organisations in Nigeria.

-• Discuss the evolution of punishment and correction agencies in Nigeria, as well as the organisation and function of remand homes, approved schools, borstal training institutions and prisons; and
+• Discuss the evolution of punishment and correction agencies in Nigeria, as well as the organisation and function of remand homes, approved schools, borstal training institutions and prisons.

 • Assess the effectiveness and limitations of prisons and correctional services.